xriver007/gigers_lstm/README.md

 Predicted 1 further word: <br />
 flashback watch fighters cover tom pettys breakdown

-### LSTM Autoencoder
+### LSTM Autoencoder and Classifier
-These examples are the results of 1000 'learned' titles:
+These examples are the results after 1000 titles 'learned' by the autoencoder, then 26000 labelled titles are used to train the classifier:

 #### Generate sentence from input words